Kim Chi (drag queen): Career

 Shin started performing in drag as Kim Chi in Chicago in 2012.
-His drag name is a pun on "Kimchi", the Korean national dish and is also a valid Korean female name ("Kim" is the surname and "Chi" is the given name).
-Describing his drag aesthetic, Shin stated, "Kim Chi is a live action anime character whose fashion aesthetic could be described as 'bionic doily.'
+Her drag name is a pun on "Kimchi", the Korean national dish and is also a valid Korean female name ("Kim" is the surname and "Chi" is the given name).
+Describing her drag aesthetic, Shin stated, "Kim Chi is a live action anime character whose fashion aesthetic could be described as 'bionic doily.'
 I imagine my aura to be an array of ultra violet colors that spews glitter.
 I celebrate all things cute, fun, weird, and exotic."
 Prior to joining RuPaul's Drag Race, Kim Chi befriended and helped season seven contestant Trixie Mattel get one of her first drag jobs in Chicago, as it was difficult for Mattel to find one in her hometown of Milwaukee.

 Kim Chi was one of twelve drag queens accepted for the eighth season of RuPaul's Drag Race, which started airing March 7, 2016.
 Upon joining the show, she became "the first Korean drag queen to be featured on American national television."
 Kim Chi won the first challenge, which came with a small cash prize.
-Shin sent the money to his mother, telling her he made it through makeup work.
+Shin sent the money to her mother, telling her she made it through makeup work.
 Eventually, Kim Chi made it to the top three along with Naomi Smalls, but lost the title to Bob the Drag Queen.
 During the finale, she lip synced a song specifically made for her called "Fat, Fem, & Asian", which was a commentary on negative stereotypes in the gay dating world.